fratorgano/PhaserCards/README.md

 ## License

-SocketChess is released under the MIT License.
+PhaserCards is released under the MIT License.